mendersoftware/mender-docs/03.Artifacts/05.Modifying-a-rootfs-image/docs.md

 ```

 You need to adjust the path to the rootfs image and its type depending on the machine and file system you are building for.
-After deploying this rootfs image with Mender and rebooting, you should see your new message at the login prompt!
+After deploying this rootfs image with Mender and rebooting, your configuration changes will be in effect!